Nagendra1997/mesibo-documentation/mesibo-cross-platform.md

 Now, your application will be interface with the iOS Native SDK Component from Swift.

-You can refer to the Official Documentation of the framework that you are using on how to call native code from your application.
 In the following sections we look at integrating Mesibo with some of the popular frameworks.
 Sample applications and documentation for is also provided using which you can quickly get started with using Mesibo in your apps.

 ## React Native
 [React Native](https://facebook.github.io/react-native/) is a way to develop mobile apps using React and JavaScript.